Early Voting: Ruston voters to decide on these five alcohol propositions

 Proposition No. 4 – NOT CURRENTLY ALLOWED

-Authority to sell beverage containing one half of 1% alcohol by volume and above by package only and not for consumption on the premises in the city.
+Authority to sell beverages containing one-half of 1% alcohol by volume and above by package only and not for consumption on the premises in the city.

 Proposition No. 5 – CURRENTLY ALLOWED (Passed in 2002)